-- Relevant value added content in emails can increase long-term engagement and reduce unsubscribes - Headlining added value content in subject headers frequently boosts open rates - Good examples include advisory features, hints and tips, humorous content and online tools - Blending sales messages and advice in an integrated way is very effective in sustaining attention mong the 50 emails used in our research, there were only a select few that included what we would describe as added value content (AVC).
+Key techniques - Relevant value added content in emails can increase long-term engagement and reduce unsubscribes - Headlining added value content in subject headers frequently boosts open rates - Good examples include advisory features, hints and tips, humorous content and online tools - Blending sales messages and advice in an integrated way is very effective in sustaining attention

+This timely wedding photography email from Jessops sustains attention with useful tips for getting great shots on the big day and at the hen or stag night ANALYST'S PERSPECTIVE mong the 50 emails used in our research, there were only a select few that included what we would describe as added value content (AVC).
 This would effectively include additional information that was not a direct exhortation to buy, but offered something to the recipient for free.
 Examples included photography tips, fashion advice, product recommendations and useful or exclusive online video content.
 Irrespective of the market sector, our data consistently reported high engagement and preference rates with this type of email above those without any added value content.

 Our findings also indicated high levels of attention to the AVC areas, and an increase in the number of fixations surrounding it.
 This 'halo effect' worked best when AVC areas were placed in close proximity to the product information, leading them through a path of natural viewing progression.
 In the Jessops wedding email, for example, subjects were found to spend a longer amount of time reading the rest of the email and the product information if they had viewed the added value content.
 According to our qualitative data, the personal tips and recommendations provided the encouragement to read on and discover more of what the company had to offer.
 We encountered similar findings in some of our fashion emails, where style advice was highly valued by our test subjects.
 It was clear from our research findings that consumers react positively to this kind of content stimulus.
-Perhaps unsurprisingly, women - and men - interested in fashion appreciated advice on style, colours and trends.
+Perhaps unsurprisingly, women - and men - interested in fashion appreciated advice on style colours and trends.
 Photography enthusiasts won't be in the market for a camera every month, but retailers can stay front of mind by sharing their passion and offering useful tips and techniques.
 Prospective holidaymakers considering their next holiday cottage value information on things to do in the area, or which locations are best for those with children or pets.
 All of our study participants had expressed an interest in the sector we were asking them to view emails for, and were recruited to an appropriate target demographic.
 These affinities could clearly be seen in the viewing behaviour and sustained attention levels that subjects exhibited towards added value content.
 For email marketers, the lesson is clear - emotional engagement with email programmes can be considerably enhanced by the use of such elements.